simbolo/ParadiseOS/README.md

 ## Basics

+- The user has the same privileges as the embodied vessel.
-- The [Paradise](https://github.com/hundredrabbits/Paradise) [vessel](https://github.com/hundredrabbits/Paradise/blob/master/desktop/server/vessel.js) is the base base type.
+- The [vessel](https://github.com/hundredrabbits/Paradise/blob/master/desktop/server/vessel.js) is the only data type.
-- The Paradise [actions](https://github.com/hundredrabbits/Paradise/tree/master/desktop/server/actions) are the built-in applications.
+- The Paradise [actions](https://github.com/hundredrabbits/Paradise/tree/master/desktop/server/actions) are the only applications.

 ## Distribution